 "More in-depth studies are needed in order to fully understand these findings.
 The next steps would be to study how actual and perceived function change over time," said senior author David J. Greenblatt, M.D., Louis Lasagna Professor of Pharmacology and Experimental Therapeutics at Tufts University School of Medicine.
 Greenblatt is also a member of the graduate program faculty in Pharmacology and Experimental Therapeutics at the Sackler School of Graduate Biomedical Sciences at Tufts.

 "Patients with Sjögren's experience a range of symptoms that call for a multidisciplinary approach to research and care.
 This study enables us to respond more directly to patients' concerns about their function and reminds patients and researchers alike that there is more room to investigate their experience of the disease," said co-principal investigator Athena Papas, D.M.D, Ph.D., the Erling Johansen Professor of Dental Research at Tufts University School of Dental Medicine.
 Dr. Papas is a leading researcher and clinician specializing in the oral health care of patients who are elderly, medically compromised, and those who have Sjögren's syndrome.
 The Dry Mouth Clinic at Tufts' School of Dental Medicine has one of the largest groups of Sjögren's patients in the country.

-Explore further: Raising awareness about Sjogren's syndrome
+Explore further: Researchers find six new Sjogren's syndrome genes

 Epstein LC, Masse G, Harmatz JS, Scott TM, Papas AS, Greenblatt DJ.
 "Characterization of cognitive dysfunction in Sjögren's syndrome patients."
 Clinical Rheumatology.
 Published online Dec 15,2013, DOI: 10.1007/s10067-013-2453-6